Urgent Help

 “Having that connection with your worker… the rapport can maybe develop quicker.
 We encourage them to reconnect with God and with faith, because that can be a massive protective factor.”

 Cihan says many of the older members of the Islamic community are dealing with trauma that can be passed down to younger generations.
 “Whether it’s Palestine, Syria, Yemen, Jordan, Egypt — there’s so many things that have been happening in the last few decades with war and invasion,” he says.
-Cultural factors in the Muslim can also stop some people from seeking help.
+Cultural factors in the Muslim community can also stop some people from seeking help.
 “They will refuse support, and they will refuse to accept that they have had a traumatic experience.”

 Cihan likes to take a pragmatic approach to his work.
 “I will be firm, but in a calm, gentle way,” he says.
 He encourages his clients to reflect on their actions and what they want out of life.
 He is also a constant, supportive presence, regardless of what happens.
 “I’m hoping that will plant the seed to get them to stop and think maybe I should stop doing this stuff,” he says.